 *Dr. Levine is a family practice doctor who works part-time for a private group in a suburb of a medium city.
 She does not manage financial contracts and has arranged for a convenient schedule and a modest part-time salary.
 She knows many of her patients from the neighborhood or from her children's school and she is loved by her patients and by the staff, who always strive to make her day go smoothly.

-*Dr. Lee is a neurologist who has a full-time tenured appointment at a major university.
+*Dr. Pose is a neurologist who has a full-time tenured appointment at a major university.
 She has obtained research grants and runs a basic science research lab, occasionally consulting for pharmaceutical companies.
 Her work consists of about 10-20% patient care, with the remainder of her time devoted to research and teaching.